ClydeCMSCTeaching/lab3/README.md

 Implement a stack and a queue class with a doubly linked list.
 You are allowed to modify function signatures in the `.h` file if you ask on Ed first.
 You are always allowed to add extra helper functions to `.c` and `.h` files.
 You should add comments describing every function in the `.h` file.

 # Binary search trees (20/100)
 Implement a binary search tree.
 You are allowed to modify function signatures in the `.h` file if you ask on Ed first.
 You are always allowed to add extra helper functions to `.c` and `.h` files.
-You should add comments describing every function in the `.h` file.
+You should add comments describing every function in the `.h` file. **Your tree must be a balanced binary search tree.** I.e. your insert function should maintain the tree such that heigth of lsub and rsub is never more than 1.

 ## Comparisons and Report (30/100)